 Shorebird Monitor – Nancy at 941-964-0097

-The Rug Hookers meets at 1:00 PM on Mondays in the Woman’s Club Room at the Boca Grande Community Center.
+The Rug Hookers meet at the Boca Grande Community Center.
 Check the calendar for dates.
-New members are welcome.
+New members are always welcome.
 Call Sylvia Campbell at 941-964-0928 for details.

 Off-Island Groups and Organization that support Boca Grande